 Sunset Beach

-Was at Sunset Beach.
+This amazing sunset was at Sunset Beach.
 Located on the north side of Oahu, Sunset Beach is one of the beaches renowned for the surf competitions that take place here every winter.
 From October until March, this is the land of “monster waves,” and only the most experienced surfers hit the water.

 Tasting traditional Hawaiian dishes